vnscriptkid/Event-React-App/README.md

 - User object has some props that can not be added more (workaround: Firestore)
 - Use IndexedDB to store authentication information

+### Firebase

+- A giant JSON tree
+- firebaseConnect HOC to listen for live changes on a ref

 ### React-Redux-Firebase

 - hoc: withFirebase (better than using firebase object)